-VICTORIA – The 2017 annual financial reports for registered political parties and registered constituency associations are available for public inspection at the office of the Chief Electoral Officer, Suite 100 – 1112 Fort St, Victoria and on the Elections BC website.
+VICTORIA – The 2018 annual financial reports for political parties and constituency associations registered in B.C. are available online (elections.bc.ca) and at the office of the Chief Electoral Officer, Suite 100 – 1112 Fort St., Victoria.

-A total of 114 reports were required to be filed by the April 3, 2018 deadline.
+A total of 93 annual financial reports were required to be filed by the April 1, 2019 deadline.
 All entities filed the required reports by the deadline, except:

-These organizations may file their reports by June 29, 2018, if they are accompanied by a $100 late filing fee and, if required, an auditor’s report.
+These organizations may file their reports by June 28, 2019 with a $100 late filing fee.

 Elections BC’s Financial Reports and Political Contributions system allows the public to search and download political contribution data and view scanned images of financial reports filed under the Election Act.

 Scanned annual reports (political party and constituency association)